cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 .. literalinclude:: ../../workflows/satellite/ext-trigger/flow.cylc
    :language: cylc

-External triggers are not normally needed in date-time cycling workflows driven by real time data that comes in at regular intervals.
+External triggers are not normally needed in datetime cycling workflows driven by real time data that comes in at regular intervals.
 In these cases a data retrieval task can be clock-triggered (and have appropriate retry intervals) to submit at the expected data arrival time, so little time is wasted in polling.